-Summer Session students may use the Rust Ice Arena during the Public Skating sessions by presenting their ID card.
-If not enrolled in classes, the daily rate is $8.
-Skate rental is $3.00 for everyone, regardless of enrollment in Summer classes.
+Summer Session students receive free admission for Public Skating sessions by presenting their ID card.
+If not enrolled in Summer classes, the rate is $8 per person.
+Skate rental is $4.00 for everyone, regardless of enrollment in Summer classes.
 For additional information and for Public Skating hours, call 831-2868 or visit www.udel.edu/icearena.

 John H. Perkins Student Center

-The Perkins Student Center is located on Academy Street in the East Campus area and houses the Student Activities Office and over 300 registered student organizations, Student Media featuring WVUD and THE REVIEW, the Hen Zone recreational area, New Student Orientation Office, Counseling and Student Development Office, Parking Services, and the Scrounge Food Court.
+The Perkins Student Center is located on Academy Street in the East Campus area and houses the Student Involvement Office with over 300 registered student organizations, Student Media featuring WVUD and THE REVIEW, the Hen Zone recreational area, Counseling and Student Development Office, Parking Services, and the Scrounge Food Court.
 Many student organizations are housed in the Perkins Student Center from where they develop and sponsor many diversity programs and activities.
 A beautiful new Student Lounge and Information Desk, quiet study areas, a variety of meeting spaces and the Bacchus venue provide student engagement opportunities.
 Music, theater, novelties, vendors and coffee houses are regularly scheduled in the Perkins Student Center.

 E. Arthur Trabant University Center

-The Trabant University Center is located on West Main Street and offers a diverse student program that includes concerts, speakers, movies, bus trips, the Blue Hen Leadership Program, and Fraternity and Sorority Life.
-The colorful new Trabant Lounge is a convenient gathering place to meet friends, study, or relax as is Daugherty Hall, a large, beautiful quiet study area.
+The Trabant University Center is located on West Main Street and offers a diverse student program that includes concerts, speakers, movies, bus trips, the Blue Hen Leadership Program, New Student Orientation Office, and Fraternity and Sorority Life.
+The Trabant Lounge is a convenient gathering place to meet friends, study, or relax as is the newly renovated Daugherty Hall, a large, beautiful quiet study area.
 Trabant also offers an Information Desk with miscellaneous snack and personal items for sale, a large Food Court, PNC banking services, UD Box Office, and Vita Nova, the Hotel Restaurant and Institutional Management student-operated restaurant.
-Students enjoy the movie-theater, the large multi-purpose rooms and the variety of meeting and program spaces for their organizational activities and special interests.
+Students enjoy the movie-theater, the large multi-purpose rooms and the variety of meeting and program spaces for their organizational activities and special events.

 Matriculated students in summer sessions are also eligible to enroll in a Student Accident and Sickness Insurance Plan which provides medical insurance coverage for the period June 1 through August 14.
 Additional information can be obtained from the SHS at (302) 831-2226.